chuckyang123/tp/docs/DeveloperGuide.md

 ### Mark Homework Feature

-The mark homework feature allows users to update the status (e.g., `done`, `pending`) of a homework assignment for a specific student.
+The mark homework feature allows users to update the status (e.g., `complete`, `incomplete`, 'late') of a homework assignment for a specific student.

 The sequence diagram below illustrates the interactions within the `Logic` component for marking homework: